 What is a Poultry Farmer?

-A poultry farmer is someone who raises domesticated birds such as geese, ducks, turkeys or chickens for the purpose of farming meat or eggs for sale and consumption.
-A poultry farmer typically raises a single type of poultry, with more than half of the poultry farming industry raising chickens.
+A poultry farmer raises domesticated birds such as geese, ducks, turkeys, or chickens for the purpose of farming meat or eggs for sale and consumption.
+Poultry farmers typically raise a single type of poultry, with more than half of the poultry farming industry raising chickens.

 What does a Poultry Farmer do?